-A planning application (223059) was submitted to Colchester City Council in December 2022 for a proposed two-storey rear and side extension.
+A planning application (221056) was submitted to Colchester City Council in April 2022 for a proposed single storey rear extension, change of front door and windows.

 As the site lies within an area highlighted by the CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester City Council Archaeological Advisor (CCCAA).
 The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (MHCLG 2021).